-Whether you are currently in an area where more stringent guidelines have been set by your local government or not, there are real questions coming up for therapists in private practice related to being prepared if:
+Whether you are currently in an area where more stringent guidelines have been set by your local government or not, there are real questions coming up for therapists in private practice, such as:

 While some of you have created plans for snow days, hurricanes, illness, etc. I don’t think I know anyone who had a pandemic plan as part of their business plan.
 I’ve been providing consultation and coaching for therapists in private practice since 2007.